Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Results

-The analysis presented is capable of capturing localized fluxes provided that they vanish within the droplet footprint, $\Omega(t)$.
-Such types of fluxes have also been explored in Part I, showing that they may reposition the droplet at a different location on the substrate, or even induce topological transitions through break-up.
-It is thus of interest to look into localized fluxes in the 3D setting as well, firstly by considering a mass flux distribution of the form
+The analysis presented is capable of capturing localized mass transfer provided that $q$ is non-zero only within the droplet footprint, $\Omega(t)$.
+Localised forms of $q$ have also been explored in Part I, showing that they may reposition the droplet at a different location on the substrate, or even induce topological transitions through break-up.
+It is thus of interest to explore these effects in the 3D setting as well, by considering a Gaussian flux distribution of the form

-which prescribes a scaled Gaussian, peaking at $(x_0,y_0)\in \Omega(t)$ with $S\gg1$, noting that the denominator is estimated with numerical quadrature.
-Just as in Part I, we only consider moderate values of $S$, chosen as a compromise between the requirement that $q$ vanishes along the contact line while capturing its dynamics with fewer collocation points that would be required to accurately resolve $q(\*x,t)$ for much larger values of $S$.
-In the examples that follow, we assume that the volume varies according to
+whose peak is located at $(x_0,y_0)\in \Omega(t)$ with $S\gg1$ so that we have $q\approx0$ when $\*x=\*c$, noting that the denominator is estimated with numerical quadrature.
+In order to make computations with Eq.~\eqref{GovPDE} feasible, we only consider moderate values of $S$, chosen as a compromise between the requirement for the analysis to hold that $q$ vanishes along the contact line, while capturing its dynamics with fewer collocation points than those that would have been required to accurately resolve $q(\*x,t)$ for much larger values of $S$.
+On the other hand, the implementation efficiency of Eqs.~\eqref{3D_ODE} is enhanced if we formally take the limit $S\to\infty$, so that Eq. \eqref{3D_LocalisedFlux} reduces to $q=\dot{v}\delta(x-x_0)\delta(y-y_0)$, where $\delta(x)$ is the Dirac delta function.
+This is because, in this limit, we avoid having to compute the Fourier decomposition of $q$ at each time step.
+In the moving frame, $q=\dot{v}\delta(x-x_0)\delta(y-y_0)$ may be cast in the form \refstepcounter{equation}

-which prescribes a volume that monotonically increases from $v=v_0$ at $t=0$ to $v\to v_\infty$ as $t\to\infty$, where $\eta>0$ is a parameter that controls how fast this transition occurs.

-A first example is shown in Fig.~\ref{3DFig_LocalCLShapes}, where we consider a droplet which is initially centered at the origin, has volume $v(0)=v_0=2\pi$ and is at equilibrium on a homogeneous substrate with $\theta(\*x)\equiv1$, i.e. $a(\phi,0)=2$.
-Liquid is pumped into the droplet according to $q$ given by Eq.~\eqref{3D_LocalisedFlux} and $v$ by Eq.~\eqref{3D_VolumeTanh} with $v_\infty=3\pi$ and $\eta =\pi/50$, for different injection points, namely $(x_0,y_0) = (1.6,0)$ in Fig.~\ref{3DFig_LocalCLShapes}(a) and $(x_0,y_0) = (1.95,0)$ in Fig.~\ref{3DFig_LocalCLShapes}(b).
-In both cases, the localization of the flux develops a protrusion at the contact line along the positive $x$-axis, which becomes more pronounced as the fluid is injected closer to the contact line.
-Ultimately, however, the contact line relaxes to a circular shape in the long-time limit, as expected.
-The agreement is slightly less favorable in Fig.~\ref{3DFig_LocalCLShapes}(b) solely because there is non-negligible mass flux along the contact line in the vicinity of the injection point for the full model, whereas the asymptotic model assumes zero mass flux there.